hannuk/hello-world/README.md

 # hello-world
-An app who wants to say Hello!
+An app that wants to say Hello!